steeven-js/steeven-jacques/content/blog/laravel/creating-secure-password-flows-with-nodejs-and-mysql.md

 ---
 layout: Post
-title: How To Build A Simple Cryptocurrency Blockchain In Node.js
-description: Dolor ipsum ipsum fugiat sit.
-Deserunt in non fugiat anim esse reprehenderit.
-Amet ea officia proident laboris officia ea eu et et adipisicing officia.
+title: Creating Secure Password Flows With Node.js And MySQL
+description: Ea culpa reprehenderit officia ad sunt ex consequat consequat deserunt fugiat.
+Sunt pariatur in veniam irure commodo in sint labore non laborum in enim nisi.
-date: '2022-11-21'
+date: '2022-10-01'
 tags:
-  - node-js
+  - laravel
 images:
-  - src: /photos/blog-blockchain.jpg
+  - src: /photos/blog-database.jpg
     alt: image alt attribute
-featured: true
 ---

 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
 Using Markdown is different than using a WYSIWYG editor.
 In an application like Microsoft Word, you click buttons to format words and phrases, and the changes are visible immediately.
 Markdown isn’t like that.
 When you create a Markdown-formatted file, you add Markdown syntax to the text to indicate which words and phrases should look different.